 to the General Membership at the December Meeting.

-A. The Board of Directors shall consist of elected officers, immediate
+The Board of Directors shall consist of four elected officers,

-AD HOC committee, and six (6) at large directors.
+the immediate past president and six at large directors.
 The Executive

 Director shall serve

 as the Board of Directors secretary and record the Board proceedings.

 Each Director shall serve a term of three years, beginning immediately

 election, except that a director nominated and elected to fill

 only for the unexpired portion of the term thus filled.
 Service

 of a partial term of not